Sunday, April 26, 2015

 Reluctant to go back to the Lodge where the handwriting would probably be on the wall as far as weather reports, I hiked down to the Center’s auditorium building, Barton Hall.
 Nice and well maintained as always, though the wooden sides were turning green with mold in the unrelenting damp weather.
 I felt a little sad standing there in the building.
 We use Barton for dealers as well as presentations in the fall, and the last dealer we had onsite was the late Jeff Goldstein of Astro-Gizmos.

 The good news?
 I understand from Barry that the family intends to carry on his business.
-That will make a lot of people happy, as some of Astro-Gizmos items, like their telescope covers, are the gold standard.
-And it was always great to be able to buy the little but necessary items from ‘Gizmos when you were at one of the many events Jeff attended—batteries, flashlights, red filters for computers.
+That will make a lot of people happy.
+It was always great to be able to buy the little but necessary items from ‘Gizmos when you were at one of the many events Jeff attended—batteries, flashlights, red filters for computers.
 I am much more likely to buy that sort of thing at a star party than a freaking Ethos eyepiece.

 At the Lodge, I hung with my homies for a while, but, come sundown, it was movietime.
 The gang assembled in front of the center’s big screen TV to watch Catch 22.
 I thought that might be a bit much for me at present, however, and repaired to my room to continue the adventures of Obi Wan, Anakin, and Ahsoka, which I carried on with until somewhat after eleven, when my eyelids became heavy.
 One last check of the sky (worse than ever) and it was nighty-night.